jasonwryan/jasonwryan.github.com/source/_posts/2012-03-30-octopress.markdown

 I certainly had no intention of trying to wade through the entire back catalogue identifying the rogue posts.
-Rather that admit defeat, and probably more due to a sense of misguided optimism about the “straightforward” nature of thre task, I saw this setback as an opportunity to cull all of the cruft<sup>1</sup> from the blog and decided to manually import the fifty posts that I thought were of some interest.
+Rather that admit defeat, and probably more due to a sense of misguided optimism about the “straightforward” nature of the task, I saw this setback as an opportunity to cull all of the cruft<sup>1</sup> from the blog and decided to manually import the fifty posts that I thought were of some interest.